nietovaca/nodeCodeChallenge/README.md

 * IO: input/output module establishes base URL for fetching data from GITHUB API.
 This module is exported and used in handler for handling get requests.

+* Handler: houses major functions for handling get requests to Github API.
+Because the data needs to be called using different functions/methods, there are a number of functions in this handler.